-- This is an opportunity to focus your energy on a specific set of customers. (staff, stakeholders, customers, etc.) If you had to dedicate the majority of your resources to a group, who would it be?
-This is a tough question, because our tendency is to say: "everyone"
+- This is an opportunity to focus your energy on a specific set of stakeholders (staff, shareholders, board, customers, etc).
+If you had to dedicate the majority of your resources to a group, who would it be?
+This is a tough question because the tendency is to say: "everyone".

 - If you want to find the number one contributor to a successful organization, it's having values that are understood and agreed on.

-- Values create a set of behaviours that everyone on the organization can count on and expect.
+- Values create a set of behaviors that everyone on the organization can count on and expect.

 - It's like having everyone playing by the same rules that clearly identify how you can be successful.
 You want your people to feel successful and fulfilled in their jobs?
 Live, eat and breathe your values so they know how they can contribute to making the organization a success.